 Around 60-70% of children have an attachment object that soothes and comforts them.
-If you were one of those children with a comfort blanket or teddy bears permanently attached to them as a child, you might remember the traumatic experience of giving it up.
+If you were one of those children with a comfort blanket or teddy bears permanently attached to them as a child, you might remember the traumatic experience of giving yours up.
 Or perhaps you never did!
-But is it OK for an adult to still snuggle up to their childhood pal?
+But, is it OK for an adult to still snuggle up to their childhood pal?

-A raggedy piece of blanket or a tatty old cuddly toy doesn’t look so appealing as an adult.
+A raggedy piece of blanket or a tatty old cuddly toy doesn’t tend to look so appealing when you’re an adult.
 But comfort objects, like the name suggests, provide a feeling of safety and calmness to children.
 They remind children of home and often have a certain smell which settles them in times of distress.

 A study by the University of Bristol suggests that children’s emotional attachment to these items may be because they believe their object has a unique property.
 When offered the chance to copy their item for an identical new version, almost all children with an ‘attachment toy’ chose to keep the original.